bsesic/judaicalink-docs/docs/faq.rst

 I found incorrect data.
 How can I report it?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you find incorrect or outdated data, please contact the JudaicaLink team via the [Contact Page](https://labs.judaicalink.org/contact/).
+If you find incorrect or outdated data, please contact the JudaicaLink team via the `Contact Page <https://labs.judaicalink.org/contact/>`_.

 My SPARQL query is too slow.
 What can I do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~